EM-GUIDE/em-guide-tool/README.md

 The EM GUIDE tool is a custom web application designed to support the editorial work of international journalists working in a multilingual environment.

-THe work has been accomplished in the context of the EM GUIDE project, learn more about it at [emgui.de](https://emgui.de).
+The development of the EM GUIDE tool has been accomplished in the context of the EM GUIDE project, learn more about it at [emgui.de](https://emgui.de).

 ## 🖊️ Features